Go back

 Now let’s make some creative guesses:

-— They’re thinking, “What makes you better than the 5 other brands that are showing me their ads?”
+— They’re thinking, “What makes YOU better than the 5 other brands that are showing me their ads?”

 By making and addressing these guesses the copywriter can create a more personalized experience for the shopper.